 The Ponheary Ly Foundation is a registered non-profit organization in the USA whose goal is to locate and serve the many children in Cambodia who live in the poorest rural villages and do not have access to equitable educational opportunities.

 The schools supported are already established government schools with Khmer teachers.
 Ponheary Ly Foundation simply supports the schools that already exist in their villages, and provides an opportunity for all children to attend.

 In 2014, PAWA donated £4,891 as a start-up cost to support a girls media class.
 Each girl got to access computers, learn how to use them, access the internet and made documentary videos of their lives.
 Their first video, The Sunflowers of Strayang, tells the story of the struggle girls undergo in Cambodia to finish school.
 540 girls benefited from this project which is now completely self-sufficient.

 In 2015, PAWA funded £6,449 for 32 girls to live in a boarding house.
 This helped the girls stay in school whilst creating a community environment with after-school activities in order to keep track of them.

 In 2016, PAWA increased the funding to £11,419 to support the whole boarding house which houses 50 girls.

-PAWA is continuing to support Ponheary in 2018 with £9,000 for 19 girls to have English lessons, computer classes and workshops on vital issues such as hygiene, domestic violence, leadership and financial planning.
+PAWA continued to support Ponheary in 2018 with £9,000 for 19 girls to have English lessons, computer classes and workshops on vital issues such as hygiene, domestic violence, leadership and financial planning.